nul-one/hostblock/README.md

 hostblock --config friends.hostblock lw | xargs hostblock aw
 ```

 Notes
 -------------------------

 - **Do not use sudo** when running hostblock commands.
 Hostblock will ask for sudo password when required to modify hosts file.
 If you use `sudo` then hostblock will think you are root user and will look for settings file in `/root/.hostblock` thinking that's your home dir.
-If you really need to use sudo, make sure to specify hostblock config with `--config` option.
+If you really need to use sudo, make sure to specify proper hostblock config with `--config` option.
 - When adding duplicate domains to your blacklist or whitelist, hostblock will keep only single entry, so no worries!